On the road to sustainability

 German state-owned railway DB Group, including its wholly owned logistics broker DB Schenker Logistics, is obliged to contribute to the German government’s goal of reducing carbon emissions by 40 percent from 1990 levels by 2020.
 DB Schenker Logistics, which accounts for the majority of the company’s emissions, is on track to achieve its contribution targets through a combination of driver training for its more than 30,000 drivers and agreements such as the one it has signed with Maersk Line.
 The agreement requires the Danish container shipping company to reduce its emissions by 20 percent over the next five years in exchange for more freight business from DB Schenker Logistics.

-Government coercion is also being used in Sweden, which plans to have a fossil-fuel-independent transportation sector by 2030.
+Government coercion is also being used in Sweden, which plans to have a fossil-fuel-independent transport sector by 2030.

 Mattias Goldmann, managing director of Swedish think tank Fores, says many companies are trying to make their operations more sustainable in response to the government mandate and, increasingly, customer demands.

-An alliance of 10,000 trucks, for example, has set up biofuel refueling stations around the country, while some municipalities have introduced vehicle emissions and load-factor regulations for trucks entering their region.
+An alliance of 10,000 trucks, for example, has set up biofuel refuelling stations around the country, while some municipalities have introduced vehicle emissions and load-factor regulations for trucks entering their region.

 The challenges of creating a more sustainable logistics industry are even greater in developing countries, where governments are often weak on enforcement and there are competing concerns about poverty and unemployment.